hapijs/hapi/API.md

 Logs server events that cannot be associated with a specific request.
 When called the server emits a `'log'` event which can be used by other listeners or [plugins](#plugins) to record the information or output to the console.
 The arguments are:

-- `tags` - a string or an array of strings (e.g. `['error', 'database', 'read']`) used to identify the event.
+- `tags` - (required) a string or an array of strings (e.g. `['error', 'database', 'read']`) used to identify the event.
 Tags are used instead of log levels and provide a much more expressive mechanism for describing and filtering events.
 Any logs generated by the server internally include the `'hapi'` tag along with event-specific information.

 - `data` - (optional) an message string or object with the application data being logged.
 If `data` is a function, the function signature is `function()` and it called once to generate (return value) the actual data emitted to the listeners.
 If no listeners match the event, the `data`